Computer Station Nation is reader-supported.

 Verdict: The Starlight-12 is the lightest wireless mouse most people will ever hold.
 The carbon fiber build, 42g weight, and 160-hour battery are genuinely remarkable.
 The $189-$331 price and limited drop availability make it a niche buy.
 If you can get one at retail and can afford it, there is nothing lighter with comparable wireless performance.

 Finalmouse is a small company that sells gaming mice in limited drops at prices most people would call excessive.
-The Starlight-12 starts at $189 for the Small size and goes up from there depending on edition.
-You cannot walk into a store and buy one.
+The Starlight-12 starts at $189 for the Small size and goes up from there.
+You can’t walk into a store and buy one.
 You wait for a drop announcement, put in your order when it opens, and either get one or miss it.
-This is a deliberate strategy, and it is polarizing.
+Deliberately polarizing strategy.

 The mouse itself earns some of that attention.
 At 42 grams, the Starlight-12 Medium weighs less than most wired gaming mice without batteries.
-The carbon fiber shell is part of why.
-Most gaming mice use plastic injection molded bodies.
-Finalmouse machines a carbon fiber lattice structure for the Starlight-12, which gives extraordinary weight reduction without sacrificing structural integrity.
+The carbon fiber shell is the reason.
+Most gaming mice use injection molded plastic bodies.
+Finalmouse machines a carbon fiber lattice structure for the Starlight-12 — extraordinary weight reduction without sacrificing structural integrity.

 Is a $200+ mouse worth buying?
-For most players, no. But this review is for the players who want to understand what the ceiling looks like and whether it is worth the price and availability headache.
+For most players, no. But this review is for the players who want to understand what the ceiling looks like and whether it’s worth the price and availability headache.

 Specifications